 |Chance of precipitation|

-Rainfall data provided by the Environment Agency.
+Rainfall data provided by Natural Resources Wales.
 The Met Office is not responsible for content provided by third parties and may remove this data without warning.

 A widespread and sharp frost at all heights but temperatures slowly rising over lower slopes in the morning with sunny spells though there could be the odd light snow shower and some freezing fog at lower levels will likely persist well into the afternoon.
 High cloud slowly filtering in from the west with cloud lowering onto western slopes by evening and becoming quite misty with outbreaks of rain, but falling as snow time down to around 400m.until later, but a thaw at lower levels.
 A significant chill on higher slopes.